jlpl/nais-processor/README.md

 - For continuous measurements choose `end_date` in distant future.
 The NAIS creates a new file once a day, so run `process.py` once a day.
 - The locations of raw files, processed files and figures as well as possible errors during processing are written in the `database_file`.
 Inspect the database with `jq` and query with `tinydb`.

+## License

+This project is licensed under the terms of the GNU GPLv3.